-- (a) A national referee of at least two years standing, having officiated in the position as a referee with a minimum of two National Powerlifting Championships within this period. - (b) Must be recommended by his National Federation. - (c) Must take the Category 2 written/computer examination in English and practical examination at a World Championship, Continental Championship or Regional Championship. - (d) Must achieve a passing score of 85 percent or more on written examination and 85 percent or more on practical examination. - 20.
-Qualifications for a Category 1 Referee are as follows: - (a) Must be a Category 2 referee in good standing for a period of at least 4 years. - $(b) \ \ Must \ have \ adjudicated \ at \ least \ 4 \ International \ Championships, (excluding \ the \ World \ Bench \ Press \ Championship).$
+- 19. Qualifications for a Category 2 Referee are as follows: - (a) A national referee of at least two years standing, having officiated in the position as a referee with a minimum of two National Powerlifting Championships within this period. - (b) Must be recommended by his National Federation. - (c) Must take the Category 2 written/computer examination in English and practical examination at a World Championship, Continental Championship or Regional Championship. - (d) Must achieve a passing score of 85 percent or more on written examination and 85 percent or more on practical examination. - 20.
+Qualifications for a Category 1 Referee are as follows: - (a) Must be a Category 2 referee in good standing for a period of at least 4 years. - (b) Must have adjudicated at least 4 International Championships, (excluding the World Bench Press Championship).